hermonochy/QuizMaster/README.md

 1. Clone this repository via terminal: ```git clone --recurse-submodules https://github.com/hermonochy/QuizMaster```

-  However, if you would not like example quizzes along with it, remove the `--recurse-submodules` flag: ```git clone https://github.com/hermonochy/QuizMaster```
+  If you prefer not to include the example quizzes, you can omit the `--recurse-submodules` flag: ```git clone https://github.com/hermonochy/QuizMaster```

 2. Enter the directory containing the game executable: ```cd QuizMaster```